Death Valley visitors drawn to the hottest spot on Earth during ongoing US heat wave

 Most visitors at this time of year make it only a short distance to any site in the park — which bills itself as the lowest, hottest and driest place on Earth — before returning to the sanctuary of an air-conditioned vehicle.

 This weekend, the temperatures could climb past 130 F (54.4 C), but that likely won’t deter some willing to brave the heat.
 Signs at hiking trails advise against venturing out after 10 a.m., though nighttime temperatures are still expected to be over 90 F (32.2 C).
-The hottest temperature recorded at Death Valley was 134 F (56.6 C) in July 1913, according to the park service.
+The hottest temperature recorded at Death Valley was 134 F (56.6 C) in July 1913, according to the National Park Service.

 Other parks have long-standing warnings for hikers.
 At Grand Canyon National Park in Arizona, officials are cautioning people to stay off the trails for most of the day in the inner canyon, where temperatures can be 20 degrees hotter than the rim.